rowanlea/Consequences/ConsequencesClientExample/README.md

 ## TDD Approach
 When doing this kata I decided to run two series of acceptance tests, one for the Websocket client implementation, and one for the game loop.

 This allowed me to integration test the Websocket side to make sure I could successfully connect to the server, and verify both the technology and connection worked properly.
+I used these tests to make sure the expected responses came back from the server too, as can be seen in the tests.

-This then allowed me to use mocking to TDD the logic of the game loop completely separately, so I could focus on just the logic of the gameplay.
+This then allowed me to TDD the logic of the game loop completely separately, so I could focus on just the logic of the gameplay, whilst using mocks for the input/ouput of the game client itself, and for the server connection.

 I developed this using a combination of inside-out and outside-in TDD, creating a series of small incremental acceptance tests to progress the functionality of the client.

 You can see this progression by reading the WebsocketAcceptanceTests and the GameplayAcceptanceTests in order, or by looking through my commit history.

 ## End Result